 All of our instructors are professionals with university degrees from institutions such as Julliard, Yale, and a wide variety of universities in Europe and North America.
 In addition, our teachers often have many years experience teaching and performing.
 You will not find high-school students or otherwise unqualified people instructing at our academy.
 Each instructor has been carefully screened and hand-chosen for their skills, abilities and commitment to musical excellence.

 If you are a newly registered family with the academy, you may, as parents, meet briefly with your child’s instructor before the first lesson and from time to time as circumstances permit.
 The instructors are not paid for “meeting time” and this discussion could potentially impose on lesson time.
 However, the instructor may take a few minutes to chat with you about your child prior to the commencement of his or her first lesson.

 For non-registered students and families, it is possible for the front desk staff to arrange a time to briefly meet the instructor.

 Tuition varies depending upon the program enrolled.
 See our Tuition page on our website for current information.
-Beyond tuition, there is a one-time $25 registration fee.
+Beyond tuition, there is an annual $40 registration fee.
+This fee is pro-rated based on the month enrolled with the academy.
 Materials (music books) usually cost $20-$40/year and can be purchased through the academy.